vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/0/HAGAKURE_IN_CONTEXT.md

 The content of *Hagakure* is complicated, and unashamedly contradictory and ambiguous in places.
 Even the origin of the book’s name is open for conjecture.
 One theory cites a poem by the famous Buddhist bard Saigyō Hōshi \(1118–1190\) in the *Sanka-shū*. “*Hagakure ni chiri-todomareru hana nomi zo, shinobishi hito ni au kokochi suru*” \(“Hidden away under leaves, a blossom still left over makes me yearn to chance upon my secret love this way.”\)[^13] Another hypothesis suggests that “hidden by leaves” was a reference to the secluded environment in which Tsuramoto interviewed Jōchō.
 Other scholars allude to the fact that Jōchō often makes reference to stalwart service from behind the scenes, or “service from the shadows,” with no desire for recognition.
 It has even been postulated that the fifth Nabeshima lord, Muneshige, visited Tsuramoto and conferred the title himself.

+[^13]: William R. Lafleur, *Awesome Nightfall: The Life, Times, and Poetry of Saigyo*, p.
+653

 It would seem that the most plausible of all these theories is the Saigyō one.
 Nevertheless, it has been discounted by distinguished *Hagakure* expert, Furukawa Tetsushi, due to a passage that indicates Jōchō’s contempt of Saigyō.
 “Kenkō and Saigyō were no more than lily-livered cowards.
 They masqueraded as writers because they were afraid to serve as samurai.”
 Still, Jōchō concludes this vignette with the observation: “A man who has renounced the world to become a monk, or old men retired from duty, may become absorbed in such books.
 But to be a useful vassal to his lord, a warrior must be completely devoted to him amidst his pursuit of glory, or even after falling into the chasms of hell” \(2-140\) Thus, it seems logical that Saigyō’s poem is the most conceivable derivation of the book’s title, especially with the added allusion to “secret love,” an important theme in *Hagakure* analogous with devotion and loyalty.
 “At a recent gathering I declared that the highest form of devotion is ‘secret love’ \(*shinobu-koi*\).” \(2-2\)

 The premise for writing *Hagakure* stems from a vexation at the disintegration of warrior norms over previous decades, anti-shogunate sentiment, and nostalgic longing for the previous regimes of Lord Nabeshima Naoshige, first daimyo of the Nabeshima fiefdom, and his son and heir Katsushige \(1580–1657\).[^14] Jōchō laments how young samurai “talk of money, about profit and loss, their household financial problems, taste in fashion, and idle chatter of sex.” \(1-63\) Preoccupation with frivolities and consumerism was symptomatic of new generations of warriors who had never experienced battle, and therefore lacked discipline and the purity of intent reminiscent of earlier generations.

+[^14]: See the timeline for a chronological list of events outlining the history of the Saga domain from the time of the Ryūzōji clan and the transition to the Nabeshima clan.

 Jōchō’s discourse is multifaceted and ostensibly chaotic, but the spirit of *Hagakure* can best be summed up by the four simple oaths he alludes to throughout the text: